sstsimulator/sst-docs/docs/guides/tips/compilation.md

 Please note that you must adjust your configuration for Core, Elements, and any other SST libraries.

 ## Ignore particular SST Elements
 To avoid compiling SST Elements that are not of interest, put a `.ignore` file in the element directory and run `./autogen.sh` followed by configure and make.
 Note that this may cause some tests to fail if one element has a testing dependency on another that is not built.
+Additionally, placing a .unignore file in the same directory will override a .ignore file.

 For example, to ignore the Ariel library:
 ```sh